 “Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.”

-God adds two more characteristics to demonstrate the social virtues of verse 12 in action.
+God adds two more characteristics in verse 13 to demonstrate the social virtues of verse 12 in action.
 First, “bearing with one another.”
-This is the sixth garment with which the Christian is to clothe himself.
+This character builder is the sixth garment with which the Christian is to clothe himself.

-“Bear with” means to put up with someone.
-Bear and forebear.
-God expects us to lovingly put up with one another.
-Love gives others latitude.
-That is how husbands and wives get along together.
+“Bear with” means to put up with someone carrying the ideas of bear and forebear.
+God expects us to endure lovingly with one another person’s failures.
+Love gives others latitude when they fail.
+That is how husbands and wives get along together for the long haul.

 Forbearance gives latitude to the failings of other people.

-For human beings to live together there must be latitude.
+For human beings to live together under duress, there must be latitude with each other.
 What produces latitude?
 Love that can flex; love; love that gives space to others.
-We would not put up with such behavior with someone else but love enables us to bear with it.
+We would not normally endure such behavior with others, but love enables us to bear with their provocations.
 We lovingly forbear.

 There is no forbearance when there is no love.
-Where people are rigid and do not give an inch, there is no love.
+There is no love where people are rigid and do not give an inch.
 God has not appointed us to remake others.
-They are not going to change.
-We must lovingly bear with their personalities or their lack of it.
-We lovingly put up with idiosyncrasies.
-They have a few queer quirks but so do we.
+If they are not going to change, we must lovingly bear with their personalities or their lack of it.
+We lovingly put up with their idiosyncrasies.
+They have a few queer quirks, but so do we.

-If we do not love them there will be nothing but friction.
+If we do not love others with their quirks, there will be nothing but friction.
 It is the principle that obtains between husbands and wives.
 They lovingly put up with one another.
-Certain things get on each other’s nerves but love provides the lubrication so that they are able to grant latitude.
+Certain things get on each other’s nerves, but love provides lubrication so that they can grant latitude with one another.
 They overlook a great many things because there is love between them.
 If there is no love, friction will become so abrasive that the marriage will split apart.

-We lovingly put up with peculiarities.
-We all have some quirks; all of us have our peculiarities.
-But we are so close to our own peculiarities that they do not seem peculiar.
-We despise in other people the same peculiarities that we have ourselves.
+Those who “bear with” others lovingly put up with their peculiarities.
+We all have some quirks; all of us have our idiosyncrasies.
+But we are so close to our peculiarities that they do not seem peculiar.
+We despise in others the same peculiarities that we have ourselves.
 We can recognize them in others, but we have a blind spot to them in ourselves.
-Love enables the wife to overlook the fact that her husband has two left feet.
+Love enables the wife to overlook that her husband has two left feet.
 If we had a good grasp of our foibles, we could give room for the defects of others.